“Who am I, Sovereign LORD, and what is my family, that you have brought me this far?” (2 Samuel 7:18.)

 My motivation in the Priesthood

 My priesthood is fundamentally ignited by a deep yearning for God and unreserved desire to serve others.
 I think this is the major mandate of every minster of the Gospel.
 We are called to serve and not to be served.
-Our Lord Jesus Christ demonstrated this vividly shortly before his passion, when He washed the feet of his apostles, giving us an example to follow: Christ said, “Now that I, your Lord and Teacher, have washed your feet, you also should wash one another’s feet.
+Our Lord Jesus Christ demonstrated this vividly shortly before his passion, when He washed the feet of his apostles, giving us an example to follow: Christ said, “Now that I, your Lord and Teacher, have washed your feet, you also should wash one another’s feet.”
 (John 13:14.)
 A life of service demands self-emptying, denial or immolations as the case maybe for the good and satisfaction of others.
 This is the life of a Priest; a life lived totally for others.

 Fr.
-Jude was able to meet with Dr. Dagny Kjaergaard, ITI professor
+Jude was able to meet with Dr. Dagny Kjaergaard, ITI professor and an editor of the Catholic Catechism |

 I draw a lot of inspiration as a priest from the life of St. Maximilian Kolbe.
 In the hell on earth known as Auschwitz, Father Maximilian Kolbe offered his life in place of a married prisoner who had been selected for death by starvation.
 He was asked who he was, with the implication, why are you doing this?
 He responded simply.
 "I am a Catholic Priest."
 His identity was his mission, and like his divine Master, he went to his death as a priest and victim.